Loading Patchies...

 Transport network sync

-Network Sync lets multiple Patchies instances in the same peer-to-peer room share a single transport.
-When enabled, all peers start, stop, and change BPM together — useful for multi-screen installations or collaborative live performance.
+Network Sync lets Patchies instances in one peer-to-peer room share a transport.
+When enabled, all peers start, stop, and change BPM together.
+Use it for multi-screen installations or collaborative live performances.

 Enabling

-Click the Sync button (wifi icon) in the transport panel.
-The tooltip updates to show your role:
+Click the Sync button in the transport panel.
+The tooltip shows your role:

-• Sync: leader — your transport is the source of truth; others follow you
+• Sync: leader — your transport is the source of truth.
+Other peers follow it.

-• Sync: 2 peers — you are following the leader; transport controls are read-only
+• Sync: 2 peers — you follow the leader.
+The transport controls are read-only.

 What gets synced

-Play / Pause / Stop Followers mirror the leader's state immediately
+Play / Pause / Stop Followers immediately match the leader state.

-Transport position Followers seek to the leader's position on connect and correct drift every second
+Transport position Followers seek to the leader's position on connection.
+They correct drift every second.

-When you enable Sync while the leader is already playing, your transport seeks forward to the leader's current position automatically — you join in the middle of the performance rather than starting from 0.
+If you enable Sync while the leader plays, your transport seeks to the leader's current position.
+You join the performance at its current position.

 Precision

-Sync targets beat-level accuracy (~25 ms).
-It is not sample-accurate.
-For triggering audio precisely on a shared beat, use clock.onBeat or clock.every with { audio: true } on each machine independently — the synchronized BPM and time origin ensure they fire at the same musical moment.
+Sync targets beat-level accuracy of about 25 ms. It is not sample-accurate.
+To trigger audio on a shared beat, use clock.onBeat or clock.every with { audio: true } on each machine.
+The synchronized BPM and time origin make the callbacks run at the same musical time.

 See Also